lhcb/starterkit-lessons/first-analysis-steps/contributing-lesson.md

----
-layout: page
-title: First Steps in LHCb
-subtitle: Contribute to this lesson
+# Contribute to this lesson

-minutes: 10
----
-> ## Learning Objectives {.objectives}
->
+{% objectives "Learning Objectives" %}
-> * Reporting a mistake
+* Reporting a mistake
-> * How to look at the source of these lessons
+* How to look at the source of these lessons
-> * How to modify a lesson
+* How to modify a lesson
+{% endobjectives %}

 These lessons are not really about software, they are about people.
 If you have followed along until this point you are more than qualified